What is hyperautomation?

 Compliance: Automation produces real-time data trails of digital processes.
 This makes for easier monitoring and the ability to ensure that compliance and regulatory measures are in place – protecting both your teams and your business from risk and loss.

 As for the challenges to hyperautomation initiatives, many business processes are deeply ingrained in corporate cultures and are passed down from one employee to the next.
 It can sometimes be hard for team members to look objectively at old processes that are second nature and seem to serve them well.
 Furthermore, some employees fear that automation technologies will be challenging to learn or – at worst – impact their positions.
 The fact is, nothing can replace the creativity and ingenuity of the people in your workforce.
-A good way to work through these challenges is to develop good change management strategies and communication plans that reassure teams and make it clear how error-prone, repetitive tasks can be alleviated, and a more fulfilling work environment can be realized.
+A good way to work through these challenges is to develop good change management strategies and communication plans that reassure teams and make it clear how error-prone, repetitive tasks can be alleviated, and a more fulfilling work environment can be realised.

 Another area of concern is that many companies simply don’t feel that their legacy systems or data management tools are sufficient to support hyperautomation.
 And in fact, that’s probably true.
 Process automation can start very simply, with just a few basic tools and technologies.
-But for the desired speed and scope of hyperautomation to be realized, your business needs to be committed and invested in digital transformation.
-And this realization seems to be bearing out with global enterprise investment in hyperautomation and RPA technologies predicted to rise seven-fold by 2025.
+But for the desired speed and scope of hyperautomation to be realised, your business needs to be committed and invested in digital transformation.
+And this realisation seems to be bearing out with global enterprise investment in hyperautomation and RPA technologies predicted to rise seven-fold by 2025.

 Explore robotic process automation (RPA)